Descent for projective twists of modular curves: Proofs

 if and only if $\pi$ extends to a 1-cocycle $\widetilde\pi:G\to X$. \end{lmm} \begin{proof} Suppose $[\pi]=[\pi']$ for a 1-cocycle $\pi':G\to X$.
 This means that there is some $x\in X$ such that $\pi(\gamma)=x^{-1}\pi'(\gamma){\,}^\gamma x$ for all $\gamma\in \varGamma$.
 We then obtain an extension of $\pi$ to $G$ on setting $\widetilde\pi(g)=x^{-1}\pi'(g){\,}^gx$ for $g\in G$.
 Converse is clear. \end{proof}

 In light of the above lemma, we need only consider the question of whether $\xi$ extends to a cocycle on $G_\Q$.
 Let us treat the case $\Q(p)\not\subseteq F$ first.
 By construction, we have a coset decomposition and a similar one with \enquote*{$F$ replaced by $\Q$}.
-This then gives the more explicit equations for $\sigma\in G_{F}$.
+This then gives the more explicit equations for $\sigma\in G_{F}$; recall that, in Section \ref{1.2}, we defined